Sign-changing self-similar solutions of the nonlinear heat equation with positive initial value: Singular profiles

 Furthermore, given $r>1$,

 because $r> \frac {N\alpha } {2(\alpha +1)}$.
 Therefore,

 and one can easily complete the proof as in the case $\alpha >\frac {2} {N-2}$. \end{proof}

-\begin{rem} In the case $\alpha > \frac {2} {N-2}$, the singular stationary solution $u$ of~\eqref{NLHE} given by~\eqref{statsingsol} is in particular a self-similar solution.
+\begin{remark} In the case $\alpha > \frac {2} {N-2}$, the singular stationary solution $u$ of~\eqref{NLHE} given by~\eqref{statsingsol} is in particular a self-similar solution.
 Its profile (which is $u$ itself) satisfies the assumptions of Lemma~\ref{eSP1}, so that $u$ is a solution of~\eqref{fNZ2}.
-Note that $u$ is time-independent, but the other two terms in~\eqref{fNZ2} do depend on time. \end{rem}
+Note that $u$ is time-independent, but the other two terms in~\eqref{fNZ2} do depend on time. \end{remark}